bahorn/clashgpt/README.md

 This bug is only exploitable if the UEFI firmware doesn't place a guard page below the stack.
-This applies to EDK2 by default, as you need to enable a build option to have guard pages. (*cough* maybe this should be default? *cough*)
+This applies to EDK2 by default, as you need to [enable a build option to have guard pages](https://edk2-docs.gitbook.io/a-tour-beyond-bios-mitigate-buffer-overflow-in-ue/additional_overflow_detection/stack_overflow_detection).
+(*cough* maybe this should be default? *cough*)

 This is was probably one of the harder bugs to exploit that I reported, with more preconditions etc, so if you actually want to exploit GRUB to bypass secure boot this really isn't the one.
-Just technically cool.
+Just technically interesting bug.
+You don't see working stack clash exploits that often.

 ## Usage